-3. For the next part of this lesson, the class will look at four different stories of individuals, groups, and nations which learned about crimes committed against Armenians and struggled to find a way to prevent further atrocities.
+For the next part of this lesson, the class will look at four different stories of individuals, groups, and nations which learned about crimes committed against Armenians and struggled to find a way to prevent further atrocities.
 Explain to students that each reading explores a different kind of reaction to these events, expressed by different people, with varying abilities to intervene.
-Divide the class into four groups and assign each group one of the four readings from Chapter 5 listed above.
+Divide the class into four groups and assign each group one of the four readings from Chapter 5 of Crimes Against Humanity and Civilization listed in the Materials section.
 As they explore each reading, have students consider the following questions:

 - Who is the subject of the reading?
 Who was in the position to act in response to information about crimes being committed against Armenians?